 Most of us know that psychology plays a vital role in habit formation, I won’t go over old ground for you however, there are a few components you may not be aware of which I consider vital to your successful execution of new habits.

-James Clear, world renowned author of New York Times best seller, 'Atomic Habits', covers great depth in his book, examining countless psychology papers in his pursuit to create a framework for habit formation.
-One study which he references in the British Journal of Health & Psychology, provides great evidence, and shows the power of gaining clarity to successfully execute daily habits.
+James Clear, the world-renowned author of the New York Times bestseller, 'Atomic Habits', covers great depth in his book, examining countless psychology papers in his pursuit to create a framework for habit formation.
+One study which he references in the British Journal of Health & Psychology provides great evidence and shows the power of gaining clarity to successfully execute daily habits.
 The study examined 3 different groups who were all asked to track and build better exercise habits over 2 weeks, and the results presented incredible differences between the individuals who created clarity and the ones that didn’t.

 Group 1 was simply asked to track their activity, group 2 were given a motivational stimulus and asked to research the benefits of exercise, and finally, group 3 were given motivational stimulus and also write specific times, dates and places they would exercise, in essence, create clarity of what they needed to do.

-My clients that participate in my 10 Day Transformation challenge are amazed at how quickly they can turn their world around.
-Within the challenge I provide a workbook that helps them create crystal clear direction to set up their daily routine.
-It is in this detail and clarity that makes a big difference for them to make a dramatic shift in their world, take home message, get clarity!
+My clients that participate in my 30-Day Body Bitz Programme are amazed at how quickly they can turn their world around.
+Within the challenge, I provide a workbook that helps them create a crystal clear direction to set up their daily routine.
+It is in this detail and clarity that makes a big difference for them to make a dramatic shift in their world, take-home message, get clarity!

-An overwhelmed mind is a difficult factor to negotiate when forming new habits, despite the clarity and motivation to change, overwhelm can stop your efforts in its tracks.
+An overwhelmed mind is a difficult factor to negotiate when forming new habits, despite the clarity and motivation to change, overwhelm can greatly inhibit your efforts.

-Your stressed and busy mind can come from external circumstances currently happening in your life or, it can come from the actual goal itself.
-In his recent book ‘Tiny Habits’ BJ Fogg, professor, and founder of Behaviour Design Lab at Stanford, presents years of research on how people have become successful and why a great deal fail to achieve their goals.
-The key premise of the book is the identification of small but consistent behaviours are the key to achieve goals.
+You're stressed and busy mind can come from external circumstances currently happening in your life or, it can come from the actual goal itself.
+In his recent book ‘Tiny Habits’ BJ Fogg, professor, and founder of Behaviour Design Lab at Stanford presents years of research on how people have become successful and why a great deal fail to achieve their goals.
+The key premise of the book is the identification of small but consistent behaviours are the key to achieving goals.

 Consistent behaviours need more than motivation and clarity, during times when you’re tired, stressed and or overwhelmed, that big new habit of exercising for an hour seems to be almost impossible to execute, breaking down the habits into tiny pieces, especially in times of low energy, will significantly increase your chances success.
 The overwhelmed mind cannot deal with big tasks, but it can deal with tiny ones.
 Think about it, which is easier, sending emails to people work colleagues all morning or spending the morning digging into the complexities of the major project you should be working on?